Boundary (cricket): Scoring runs

 A boundary is the scoring of four or six runs from a single delivery, with the ball having left the field, and its first bounce having occurred either entirely within the playing field (in the case of four runs) or not (six runs); these events are known as a four or a six, respectively.

 Occasionally, there is an erroneous use of the term boundary as a synonym for a "four".
-For example, sometimes commentators say such as "There were seven boundaries and three sixes in the innings."
+For example, a commentator saying: "There were seven boundaries and three sixes in the innings."
 The correct terminology would be "There were ten boundaries in the innings of which seven were fours and three were sixes."

 When this happens the runs are automatically added to the batsman's and his team's score and the ball becomes dead.
 If the ball did not touch the bat or a hand holding the bat, four runs are scored as the relevant type of extra instead; six runs cannot be scored as extras, even if the ball clears the boundary, which is in any case extremely unlikely.

 Any runs the batsmen completed by running before the ball reached the edge of the field do not count, unless they are greater than the number of runs that would be scored by the boundary, in which case it is the runs from the boundary that are discounted.